Florissantia (plant): Florissantia ashwillii

 Florissantia ashwillii calyxes are moderate in size with a diameter of 21-31 mm, those of F. quichenensis are known to be smaller, while those of F. speirii range notably larger.
-F. ashwilli is noted for having deeply indented lobe sinuses which extend between 35% to 60% towards the center of the corolla from the margins.
+F. ashwilli is noted for having deeply indented lobe sinuses which extend between 35% and 60% towards the center of the corolla from the margins.
 The pedicels are at least 13 mm long, with a hairy basal area of the corolla, and pollen smaller than that of F. speirii.